The Instant Pot scores 8.7/10 on our Time-to-Table Scale versus 2.1/10 for the slow cooker. The Instant Pot is faster on every meal we tested and.

 When a Slow Cooker Might Not Be Worth It

-- Skip it if you never plan meals more than an hour in advance — the Instant Pot Pro Plus makes the same meal in under 90 minutes
+- Skip it if you rarely plan meals more than an hour in advance — the Instant Pot Pro Plus makes the same meal in under 90 minutes

 - Skip it if your household eats at unpredictable times — slow cooker food degrades past the target window, while pressure-cooked food holds on Keep Warm with minimal quality loss